uvaai/ml1/_schedules/2 Spring 2023/index.md

 so there is a chance for you to ask the questions you have about the scheduled material *every day*.

 In spite of this, we maintain a soft attendance requirement.
 This means that there is no hard rule stating that if you miss a certain percentage of days, you will fail the course, i.e. attendance does not directly affect your final grade.

 However, indirectly attendance definitely will affect your grade.
 The material requires you to work regularly on the assignments and ask questions along the way so you don't get stuck.
 This means if you are not on campus, you are much more likely to get stuck longer and thus end up with too little time before the deadline.

-In addition, we will still take attendence samples regularly in the room.
+In addition, we will still take attendance samples regularly in the room.
 This does not affect whether you pass or fail the course, but is used as metric to give us an indication of the effort you are putting into following the courses as intended.
 If you request an extension or exception, or ask for extra